Granny Goose: History

 Granny Goose Foods, Inc. was founded in Oakland, California, by Matthew Barr in 1946.
-In 1993, the company acquired the Laura Scudder brand from Borden, Inc., but due to intense competition from PepsiCo's Frito-Lay and Anheuser-Busch's Eagle Snacks could not make a profit, so the entire company was put up for sale in 1995.
+In 1993, the company acquired the Laura Scudder brand from Borden, Inc., but due to intense competition from PepsiCo's Frito-Lay and Anheuser-Busch's Eagle Snacks could not make a profit.
+The entire company was put up for sale in 1995 by its parent company G.F.
+Industries, Inc..

 In 2000, the company moved most of its operations from its corporate headquarters in Oakland to Kaysville, Utah.
 That same year, Snak King acquired Granny Goose's corn chip, tortilla chip, popcorn, potato chip and extruded snack lines.

 The Granny Goose potato chip line is produced by Shearer's Foods under license from Snak King.
 Granny Goose products can be readily found in the Western United States.

 In the Philippines, Granny Goose was known for its Tortillos and Kornets corn-based snacks manufactured by General Milling Corporation (GMC) under license from Granny Goose Foods Inc. since 1982.
 GMC would later acquire the trademark rights for the Philippines.
 In 2008, Universal Robina Corporation acquired the Granny Goose snack business of GMC.